 Sapling adds Spend transfers and Output transfers to the transparent and JoinSplit transfers present in Sprout.
-The net value of Spend transfers minus Output transfers in a transaction is called the balancing value, measured in zatoshi as a signed integer vbalance.
+The net value of Spend transfers minus Output transfers in a transaction is called the balancing value, measured in zatoshi as a signed integer v^{balance}.

-vbalance is encoded explicitly in a transaction as the field valueBalance; see § 7.1 'Encoding of Transactions' on p.
-84.
+v^{balance} is encoded explicitly in a transaction as the field valueBalance.
+(Transaction fields are described in §7.1 'Transaction Encoding and Consensus' on p.
+85.)

 A positive balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
 A negative balancing value does the reverse.
-As a result, positive $v^{balance}$ is treated like an input to the transparent transaction value pool, whereas negative $v^{balance}$ is treated like an output from that pool.
+As a result, positive v^{balance} is treated like an input to the transparent transaction value pool, whereas negative v^{balance} is treated like an output from that pool.

-Consistency of vbalance with the value commitments in Spend descriptions and Output descriptions is enforced by the binding signature.
+Consistency of v^{balance} with the value commitments in Spend descriptions and Output descriptions is enforced by the binding signature.
 This signature has a dual rôle in the Sapling protocol:

-- To prove that the total value spent by Spend transfers, minus that produced by Output transfers, is consistent with the $v^{balance}$ field of the transaction; - To prove that the signer knew the randomness used for the Spend and Output value commitments, in order to prevent Output descriptions from being replayed by an adversary in a different transaction.
+- To prove that the total value spent by Spend transfers, minus that produced by Output transfers, is consistent with the v^{balance} field of the transaction; - To prove that the signer knew the randomness used for the Spend and Output value commitments, in order to prevent Output descriptions from being replayed by an adversary in a different transaction.
 (A Spend description already cannot be replayed due to its spend authorization signature.)